 Suzanne Miller Moody 9th Grade Biology Teacher

-She has 2 young adult children, 20 year old son, 23 year old daughter who just had a baby in April 2016 making her a grandmother.
+She has a son and a daughter who are young adults, and her daughter made her a grandmother in April 2016.
 In her little spare time, Ms. Spector enjoys painting and drawing.

 Glenna Hall Middle School SLI Counselor